dear-clouds/better-mdl/README.md

 2. Install my userscript by clicking [here](https://github.com/dear-clouds/better-mdl/raw/main/better-mdl.user.js) and click "Install".

-3. Go to <a href="https://mydramalist.com/account/profile" target="_blank">MyDramaList settings page</a> to customize the script, just like you would to edit your profile (*You need to scroll down to the end of the page `Better MDL Settings` section*)
+3. Go to <a href="https://mydramalist.com/account/profile" target="_blank">MyDramaList settings page</a> to customize the script, just like you would to edit your profile (*You need to scroll down to the end of the page to see the `Better MDL Settings` section*)

 4. For other websites not in the settings, the first time you go on a title page, you will get asked if you want to allow a website on a screen <a href="https://imgur.com/E1eWJJW" target="_blank">like this</a>.
 Simply allow or forbid the websites you want.